 yarn add @sogni-ai/sogni-client

 In order to use Sogni Supernet, you need an active Sogni account with a positive SOGNI or Spark token balance.
 You can authenticate using either an API key (recommended) or username and password.
 You can create a free account in our Web App or Mac App which will give you tokens just for signing up and confirming your email.
-You can get daily bonus tokens by claiming them (under rewards) each 24-hours.
+Each email-verified account is allowed 400 free Spark render credits per month.
+On the API, free credits can be used with Z-Image Turbo; paid credits can access all models and features.

 Spark tokens can be purchased with a credit card in a Mac or Web app.